 - a statement indicating whether or not you own the property in question; and

 - if you appoint an agent, the agent’s full name and business phone number

 Once you have filed your complaint requesting a review, you will receive a Notice of Hearing advising you of the date and place to appear before the Property Assessment Review Panel.
 You will then need to phone your local BC Assessment office to arrange a specific hearing time.
 The phone number is listed on the front of your Notice of Hearing.

 If you are unable to attend your Property Assessment Review Panel hearing in person, you may appoint a representative or agent to appear on your behalf.
 Alternatively, you can submit a written statement of evidence for the panel to consider.
 All evidence presented to a panel either verbally or written is reviewed and considered prior to a panel making its decision.
-In certain circumstances, with prior approval and arrangement, if the parties are unable to travel to the hearing location, hearings can be conducted by conference call.
-In some areas of the province hearings are being conducted using the PARP Online Evidence Submission System or POESS.
+For 2022, due to the Covid 19 pandemic, all Property Assessment complaints will be conducted by conference call.
+All evidence to be considered by the Property Assessment Review Panel will be submitted to the PARP Online Evidence Submission System or POESS.
 Panels will conduct hearings by conference call and review evidence at the same time using the Online Evidence Submission System.

 You should begin to prepare for your Property Assessment Review Panel hearing soon after filing your property assessment complaint (appeal).
 You will receive a Notice of Hearing in the mail though it may only arrive five days prior to your hearing date.
 To allow yourself sufficient time to prepare a good package of evidence to support your position, you are encouraged to begin preparation early.

 You will need to gather and organize information to support your position, as the burden of proof rests with the complainant.
 In other words, you must prove that the Property Assessment Notice is inaccurate.
 Therefore, it is important you present the best evidence you can, in a concise and organized manner.